yjh9929/yjh9929/README.md

 ## 🔭 Current Research
 - Multimodal generation using image-to-music models
-- Depth estimation with thermal and grayscale imaging (Patent filed)
+- Depth estimation with thermal and grayscale imaging

 ## 💬 Background
 With an interdisciplinary foundation in Art & Technology and Cybersecurity,